Tree sums of maximal connected spaces: Introduction

-We define the \emph{set of gluing points} by $S_\G := \set{x \in X_\G: \card{q_\G\fiber{x}} > 1}$, and we define the \emph{gluing graph} $G_\G$ as a quiver (a directed graph allowing multiple edges between a pair of vertices) such that the set of vertices is $I \disunion S_\G$, and $\tuple{s, i, x}$ is a directed edge from $s$ to $i$ if and only if $e_{\G, i}(x) = s$.
-Even though the edges are directed in order to stress the bipartite nature of the graph, we consider graph notions like connectedness or paths in undirected way if not stated otherwise.
+We define the \emph{set of gluing points} by $S_\G := \set{x \in X_\G: \card{q_\G\fiber{x}} > 1}$, and we define the \emph{gluing graph} $G_\G$ as the quiver (a directed graph allowing multiple edges between a pair of vertices) such that the set of vertices is $I \disunion S_\G$, and $\tuple{s, i, x}$ is a directed edge from $s$ to $i$ if and only if $e_{\G, i}(x) = s$.
+Even though the edges are directed in order to stress the bipartite nature of the graph, we consider graph notions like connectedness or paths in the corresponding undirected version of the graph if not stated otherwise.

 We say that $\G$ \emph{induces a tree sum} if the corresponding gluing graph $G_\G$ is a tree, i.e.\ for every pair of distinct vertices there is a unique path connecting them.
 In that case, $X_\G$ is called the \emph{tree sum} of $\G$ and the spaces $X_i$ are called \emph{summands}.